 - 1. Do not use the reagents after the expiration date shown on the product - 2.
 Some reagents contain a small amount of sodium azide.
 Sodium azide can react explosively with copper or lead plumbing if allowed to accumulate.
-Although the amount of sodium azide in the reagents is minimal, large quantities of water should be used if the reagents are flushed down the sink. - 3.
+Although the amount of sodium azide in the reagents is minimal, large quantities of water should be used if the reagents are flushed down - 3.
 The extraction reagents contain a mildly caustic agent.
 In case of skin contact, immediately wash the area with soap and copious amounts of water.
-If the reagent comes into contact with an eye, flush with water for at least - 4.
-Universal precautions should be taken in handling, processing and discarding all clinical specimens.
-All test materials should be considered potentially infectious during and after use and should be handled and disposed of appropriately. - 5.
-The kit is intended for in vitro diagnostic use only. - 6.
-The procedures, storage conditions, precautions and limitations specified in these directions must be adhered to in order to obtain valid test results. - 7.
-These reagents contain materials of animal origin and should be handled as a potential carrier and transmitter of disease.
+If the reagent comes into contact with an eye, flush with water for at least 15 minutes. - 4.
+Universal precautions should be taken in handling, processing and discarding all of the materials used to perform the test. - 5.
+The reagents are intended for in vitro diagnostic use only. - 6.
+The procedures, storage conditions, precautions and limitations specified in these directions must be adhered to in order to obtain valid test results.